 - Can be turned into a downloadable offer

 Remember, you're not just making a presentation, keep marketing tactics in mind; be SEO conscious, insert links, and if appropriate, add a CTA towards the end.

 In addition to promoting it across your marketing channels, consider uploading your slideshow onto SlideShare.
 It's one of the most popular destinations for slideshows and with the right tactics, it can help increase your presentation's visibility.

-This easy tactic requires to gather related content and repurpose it in the form of an easy to read ebook.
+This easy tactic requires you to gather related content and repurpose it in the form of an easy to read ebook.
 A successful e-book is not just a compilation of blog posts.
 You are creating a story which weaves together these posts.
 Take the time to go back and revisit the content you'll be including, perform additional research and try to add valuable information.